PaulaYaniz/Unit3/README.md

                 md_bg_color: "#bfa1e3"
 ```
 These functions are implementing the necessary validations for both login and signup processes and interact with the database to check for existing users, create new users, and store hashed passwords.
 The try_signup() method is called when the user clicks a "Sign Up" button, the method retrieves the user's input from text fields for username, email, password, and password verification.
 It performs some validation on the input fields to ensure they meet certain criteria, such as the email address being in the correct format and the password meeting certain complexity requirements.
 If any of the validation fails, an error message is displayed and the method returns, so the user can correct the input.
 If all the validation passes, the method hashes the user's password and inserts the user's information into a database.
 Finally, the method clears the input fields and changes the screen to a login screen.
 For the security requirement that the user asked for, the password is hashed.

+This helps my client because she wants to be able to register following some requirements for email and password.
+Email will need to have "@" and "." and cannot end in special character, or have one.
+Password needs to have between 6 and 20 characters, with one uppercase, one lowercase, and one digit minimum.

 ![image](https://user-images.githubusercontent.com/89135778/224179094-1eadf83f-14e5-4c01-bc96-0f7676d627a7.png)